Supply Planning using Linear Programming with Python

 Problem Statement

-As a Supply Planning manager of a mid-size manufacturing company, you received the feedback that the distribution costs are too high.
+As a Supply Planning manager of a mid-size manufacturing company, you received feedback that the distribution costs are too high.

-Based on the analysis of the Transportation Manager this is mainly due to the stock allocation rules.
+Based on the analysis of the Transportation Manager, this is mainly due to the stock allocation rules.

 In some cases, your customers are not shipped by the closest distribution centre, which impacts your freight costs.